 Pigment Volume Concentration (PVC) describes the volume of pigment found in a paint film.

-The PVC number will tell you how much of the total volume of the paint is made up from the pigment in comparison to the binder.
+The PVC number will tell you how much of the total volume of the paint is made up of the pigment in comparison to the binder.

-When choosing a paint, you will want to know the PVC value so you get what you need without exceeding your budget.
+When choosing paint, you will want to know the PVC value or “P/B,” pigment-to-binder ratio so you get what you need without exceeding your budget.